manuel-lang/Learning-to-Link/README.md

 ./DistanceLearning hcee input1.csv input2.csv
 ```

 This example loads the two files `input1.csv` and `input2.csv`, learns the best metric using complete linkage and the Hamming cost, and output the results to the console.
-The pointwise distances are calculated using the Euclidean distances in bothc cases.
+The pointwise distances are calculated using the Euclidean distances in both cases.